Smart Farming, the digital transformation of the agricultural world with connected objects

 1. Cultivate and collect data

-Soil moisture, plant growth and treatment, herd geolocation, crop irrigation … are all essential information for farmers to manage their farms.
+Soil moisture, plant growth and treatment, geolocation of herds, crop irrigation … are all essential information for farmers to manage their farms.
 By using IoT, they opt for intelligent agriculture and significantly improve their working comfort.
-This digital transformation of the sector allows an optimized management of agricultural production and natural resources consumed.
+This digital transformation of the sector allows for optimized management of agricultural production and natural resources consumed.

 2. Reduce environmental impact